Alternative Text

 Earth and Environmental Science

-I study how water and soil and rocks interact, with focuses on using surface deformation and changes in gravity can be used to understand subsurface water movement, the mechanisms of water and chemical weakening on rock strength and progressive rock failure, and on various applied hydrogeologic and vadose zone projects.
-I have worked as an assistant professor here at NMT since 2019.
+I study how water and soil and rocks interact, with focuses on using surface deformation and changes in gravity to understand subsurface water movement, the mechanisms of water and chemical weakening on rock strength and progressive rock failure both during carbon sequestration and at the surface, and on various applied hydrogeologic and vadose zone projects.
+I have worked as a professor at NMT since 2019.

 Career path: